lowRISC/opentitan/doc/project/rfc_process.md

    * **Reject**: Decided against the proposal at this time
    * **Postpone**: The proposal seemed to have the right level of detail and form, but the project won't be making a decision on it at this time (e.g. refers to work that is scheduled too far in the future).
    * **Request revision**: The TC feel they could make an accept/reject decision if certain changes were made (e.g. fleshing out a description of alternate approaches, considering changes to the approach etc).
+   * **Abstain with comment**: The TC feel that the issue does not require TC arbitration.
+     The TC may leave comment suggesting the next action for the RFC, perhaps indicating where the issue should be resolved, such as in one of the other committees.

 RFCs should be created at least for any major new piece of code (e.g. IP block), or cross-cutting changes that need careful consideration.
 Generally speaking, an RFC should be created when there is demand for one (especially when that request comes from a Committer).